 Your students can specify up to four colleges or scholarship programs to receive their scores as part of their test registration.
 They can also send scores to other colleges and scholarship programs by ordering additional score reports (this links to the student section of the site) online, by mail, or by phone.
-Fee-waiver eligible students can order four reports at no cost, as explained below.
+Fee-waiver eligible students can order four additional reports at no cost, as explained below.

 Important information about score reports

 Counselors should make sure that students are aware of the following: